cha2812/Employee-Analytics-and-Insights-Exploring-HR-Metrics-and-Trends/README.md

 11. Compare the average bonus percentage between different departments.
 This query calculates the average bonus percentage for each department.
 It offers insights into the bonus distribution across different departments. <br>
-The Accounting department has the highest average bonus percentage at 11.60% while the IT department has the least average bonus percentage at 4.25%
+The Accounting department has the highest average bonus percentage at 11.60% while the IT department has the lowest average bonus percentage at 4.25%

 ![](pic13.png)